 The longer I tried Linux, I began to learn many things.
 And I’m addicted to Linux (So far I’ve used 4 different Linux distributions: Ubuntu, Debian, Linux Mint, and Kubuntu).
 This operating system is not created by a large company that pays its employees to write binary codes.

 Therefore, of course, there are still many obstacles here and there on Linux (especially when you install the beta version).
 Sometimes this operating system does not support laptop hardware, the speaker does not sound out, or the laptop touchpad cannot be moved.

 Robust operating system.
 Done by many people and communities from various parts of the world with one common interest: creating a better computing system for the world.
 It’s different from the goal of the giant company’s operating system, right?
 When all is measured by numbers (read: $).

 To fix the constraints on Linux, I began to browse Linux forums that were spread on the internet.
-There is always an answer exist there.
-On the realm of Linux, people always available to answer your questions.
+There is always an answer that exists there.
+In the realm of Linux, people are always available to answer your questions.
 The teachers who volunteer to explore the problems presented by a new user, then explain step by step the solution to the problem.

-Altruism is happen when someone answer every question in cyberspace forums.
-Helping a new user in a third world country that she/he doesn’t even know, someone who has a name that is hard to spell with the tongue of an English speaker, someone who she/he may never meet in real world.
+Altruism is happen when someone answers every question in cyberspace forums.
+Helping a new user in a third-world country that she/he doesn’t even know, someone who has a name that is hard to spell with the tongue of an English speaker, someone who she/he may never meet in the real world.

-Linux is the new drugs.
+Linux is the new drug.
 And I’m definitely addicted.